Quarterly Results

 Prepayments

-As at 30 June 2023, the Group recorded prepayment of S$1.9 million (31 December 2022: S$2.3 million).
-The decrease was mainly due to the unwinding of certain insurance premiums prepayments in Singapore.
+As at 31 March 2026, the Group recorded prepayment of S$2.3 million (31 December 2025: S$1.9 million).
+The increase was mainly due to the advance payment for the purchase of laboratory equipment and prepaid insurance premium.

 Trade receivables, current